dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Lots of Work Up Front

+First red flag happens when a company asks you to do lots of work up front just to start checking you out and considering your application, in the early stages of the interview process.
+In Digital Marketing there are companies that ask to implement small tasks that might take about half an hour or about an hour or so maximum.

+On the UI/UX and on IT we encountered briefs that were so vague that would easily take whole teams to implement them or make whole applications from scratch.
+Usually recruiters tend to be passive aggressive about it saying that *"you look great and a good fit"* for our company followed by the infamous "but", *"... but please make this thing first, it will not take more than 10 hours"* as if someone can manifest 10 hours out of thin air.

+Discussing it with people on the UI/UX field, it has been brought up as a "scourge" of the industry with the main target of these companies not so much to check how a good fit you are, but more like: is this person willing to give us 10 hours or a weekend of his life **just** to be interviewed here?
+Essentially the target of this is not to test you, but to block you from applying to different companies in parallel.

+On the IT field there is some history which one of us is old enough to remember.
+Many years before there was research conducted among a number of many university graduates I think in India, out of it a huge percentage, about 40%, could not implement a small FizzBuzz algorithm in any programming language.

+See this for a FizBuzz video:

+<blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">we wrote fizzbuzz on a PDP-11 at Seattle&#39;s living computer museum!! <a href="https://t.co/RI1QluFNef">pic.twitter.com/RI1QluFNef</a></p>&mdash; 🔎Julia Evans🔍 (@b0rk) <a href="https://twitter.com/b0rk/status/998972366410735617?ref_src=twsrc%5Etfw">22 May 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+As an antidote to this these tests were invented and many companies that offer "testing as a service", whose purpose was to filter out that 40% of the candidates that could not program (see: [Why Can't Programmers..
+Program?](https://blog.codinghorror.com/why-cant-programmers-program/)).
+An extension of this was to ask people to do small tasks and see if they fit culturally with the team that they will join.
+For example say that there is something vague in the specification, will the candidate ask for clarification?
+Do what they think is best and move on?
+Both?
+Or will they do nothing since they are not certain?
+All of the above are proper responses and would be unacceptable or not in different teams and cultures.
+Some companies also invite you to work on their premises for a day to validate you and see your approach.
+A degraded version of this is that 10 hour "test".

+Some other side effects of this is when companies do not have a generic test that is the same for everybody and changes say every year, but they ask for creative work on the problems that they are facing in "now time".
+With that they get an additional perspective and some insights that they might utilize even if they not hire the candidate without compensating them as well.
+Typical win - lose scenario.

+Also people especially after some years have their portfolio or open source projects, blog posts, etc. Why are not these utilized or taken into account earlier and have the 10 hour thing when we are closer to an offer instead?
+Last as a trio we understand the necessity of small, edible competence checks.

+---

 Socrates: The first read flag I have encountered were those cases where the potential employer was asking for so much work **before** getting into the